 For those who spend any time online, the requests are endless: “Answer this one question,” “Take this quick poll,” “Before you go, can you rate your experience on a 0-10 scale and then give us all your personal data?”

-1. Share your stories.
+Not all surveys are created equal.
+But MOAA’s TRICARE and Military Health Care Survey is worth your time for countless reasons, including the five listed below:1.
+Share your stories.
 From fighting planned TRICARE rate increases to sounding the alarm on proposed military medical cuts, MOAA remains committed to ensuring high-quality, easy-to-access medical care for all service-connected beneficiaries.
 But alongside efforts on Capitol Hill, our staff relies on ground-level input from members and others on whether the programs being discussed inside the Beltway are working outside of it.
 These surveys compile that much-needed data.

 An example: If TRICARE recipients cite problems with finding private-sector providers in an area near a military installation, those appointments would become even scarcer if military physicians were removed from the equation.
 The opposite also holds: A wide-open private-practice calendar may be able to host more service-connected beneficiaries.
 Whichever the case, surveys like these can point MOAA and others toward the right answers.